BieliaeVlas/nvim/README.md

-# This is a custom version of nvim + nvchad configured for 🦀Rust.
+# This is my personal configured Nvim + NvChad I use at work.

 ## Description:
 This repository contains my personal configuration files for nvim.